School | Level | Program |

 Why consider NSA CAE Designated Institutions for cyber security in California?

-In Depth Review of the Best Online Cyber Security Programs in California
+In Depth Review of the Best Online Master's in Cyber Security Degrees in California

 The University of California-Berkeley has an online Master of Information and Cybersecurity (MICS).
 Students will have a strong understanding in national security, cryptography, legal and ethical issues within security, and engineering a secure network.
 The curriculum consists of nine courses that can be completed in 20 months.
 There is a required on-campus residency or at a related location approved by the program.
 The course management system is through the I School, and it offers on-demand coursework access around the clock, personal coaching, and continuously updated educational resources after graduation.